 To avoid these complications, do your best to buy and ship out the EXACT product, along with the identical brand name, SKU, etc.

-Upvoting the negative reviews
+Upvoting the negative reviews on Amazon

 Amazon has several algorithms to minimize the damage of instant negative reviews, but judging by some experiences one can read on forums, it’s highly unlikely that they’ll be able to track down all accounts guilty for doing this, if they are careful and make sure not to flood reviews immediately.

 Only 1 left in stock – order soon

 This seller sells almost 1800 units a month.
 It always shows though, that only 1 left in stock – order soon to entice buyers to hurry up and buy.

 There are two ways to do this.

 The manual way He creates a multi-channel fulfillment order, but have it HOLD the inventory instead of shipping it.